 You may ask yourself now: “Where do I start?”.
 This answer will depend on three things: the needs of your business, which actions already have been implemented, and which asset is the most vulnerable.

 By assigning priorities and risks, you will get a good overview of what to tackle first, even if this changes during the project.

 As you might already have noticed, this will be a long-term implementation.
 Starting with a good analysis of the risks, the impact, the costs, and the technical implementation will get you already in the right direction.

 As mentioned in step 3, the actions to implement and the priorities assigned can be very different for each company.
 Below are some actions you should consider:

 Disaster recovery plan & business continuity

-Security is an important part in the battle against cybercrime.
+Security is an important part of the battle against cybercrime.
 Unfortunately, some breaches will only be noticed when it is already too late.
 Being prepared for the worst will help you limit the costs of data loss and downtime in case of a breach.